WHYAMERICASUCKS.COM

 Governor FilesGovernorsCorruptionCampaign FinanceProcurementConnecticutNed Lamont

-Connecticut's governor matters because a smaller state can still move huge public value through quasi-public authorities, school construction, healthcare, pensions, and transportation decisions.
+Connecticut's governor controls a smaller state can still move huge public value through quasi-public authorities, school construction, healthcare, pensions, and transportation decisions.
+Cabinet control, board appointments, emergency authority, and budget leverage can all shape outcomes before a local scandal reaches headlines.

 Watch school-construction money, healthcare and Medicaid procurement, transportation projects, pension-service vendors, and any quasi-public authority that can move contracts at arm's length from ordinary agency attention.